ultraq/thymeleaf-layout-dialect/README.md

 templates, the result is that the content elements will come after the decorator ones.
 Some use cases need a smarter merging of elements, such as grouping like elements together (having scripts with scripts and stylesheets with stylesheets).
-The Layout dialect supports both of these uses case, with the ability for developers to define their own sorting.
+The Layout dialect supports both of these use cases, with the ability for developers to define their own sorting.

 This sorting is exposed by the `nz.net.ultraq.thymeleaf.decorators.SortingStrategy`